jensrossbach/node-red-contrib-sony-audio-control/docs/sony-audio-control.md

 |dlna    |music   |        |
 |radio   |fm      |        |

-### Sound Settings
-The sound settings can be specified via property `soundSettings` which is an array of objects each consisting of the properties `target` and `value`.
+<sup>2</sup> The sound settings can be specified via property `soundSettings` which is an array of objects each consisting of the properties `target` and `value`.
 The following combinations are possible:

 |target      |value     |
 |------------|----------|